Before and After Science: Release

 Before and After Science was released in December 1977 on Polydor in the United Kingdom and on Island in the United States.
 The first pressings of the album included four offset prints by Peter Schmidt.
 The back cover of the LP states "Fourteen Pictures" under the album title, referencing Eno's ten songs and Peter Schmidt's 4 prints.
 These prints included "The Road to the Crater", "Look at September, look at October", "The Other House" and "Four Years".
-The album did not chart in the United Kingdom, but was Eno's first album since Here Come the Warm Jets to chart in the United States, where it peaked at 171 on the Billboard Top LPs & Tapes chart.
+The album did not chart in the United Kingdom, but was Eno's first album since Here Come the Warm Jets to chart in the United States, where it peaked at 171 on the Billboard Top LPs & Tape chart.
 "King's Lead Hat" was remixed and released as a single in January 1978, featuring the B-side "R.A.F.", which is credited to "Eno & Snatch" (in the UK, not the US).
 This single failed to chart and has never been reissued in any form.

 The album was re-issued on compact disc through E.G. Records in January 1987.
 In 2004, Virgin Records began reissuing Eno's albums in batches of four to five.
 The remastered digipak release of Before and After Science was released on 31 May 2004 in the United Kingdom and on 1 June 2004 in North America.